wangyu-ustc/USTC_QA_System/README.md

 # Question Discription
 All_pairs: Full context of all our collected pairs
 good_pairs are the pairs we used for evaluation
-bad_pairs are the pairs that our QA system didn't perform quite well on.
+bad_pairs are the pairs that our QA system didn't perform quite well on, we shall leave it for future work.